 Relyence 2018 Release 2 incorporates a list of impressive new features including support for NPRD and EPRD component databases, the introduction of a new Reliability Prediction Library Parts Search function, a complete Audit Trail capability, as well as numerous new features enhancing our FMEA, Fault Tree, and Reliability Prediction modules.

-NPRD and EPRD Support
+Support for NPRD and EPRD Databases

 Relyence Reliability Prediction supports the most widely accepted global standards for failure rate analyses, including MIL-HDBK-217 and Telcordia.
 Now with the introduction of support for the latest NPRD and EPRD databases, you can take your reliability predictions even further.
 NPRD (Non-electronic Parts Reliability Data) and EPRD (Electronic Parts Reliability Data) publications include a library of components and their representative failure data.
 You can add these components into your reliability prediction analyses as needed to more accurately assess your product reliability.